Menstrual Products

 CEN CWA 18062 Defines Consumer-Relevant Method For Assessing Trace Chemicals In Absorbent Hygiene Products

-CEN has published CWA 18062, establishing a harmonized testing method for trace chemicals in absorbent hygiene products using consumer-relevant fluid simulants.
-This standardizes exposure-based risk assessments, providing a technical benchmark for manufacturers to validate product safety and manage chemical transparency risks.
+CEN has published CWA 18062, establishing a harmonized testing standard for trace chemicals in absorbent hygiene products using consumer-relevant fluid simulants.
+This provides a technical benchmark for exposure-based risk assessments, allowing manufacturers to better validate product safety and manage chemical transparency expectations.

 edana.orgEuropean UnionEuropean Union